Semrush helps you:

 Best Practices for URL Parameters

-To make sure that URL parameters don’t negatively impact your web rankings or the user experience, follow these best practices:
+Follow these best practices to make sure that URL parameters don’t negatively impact your rankings or user experience:

 1. Use Canonical Tags